stratosphereips/StratosphereTestingFramework/README.md

 Now stf can import external modules that implement new functionality.
 - There is a module for creating markov models of the network connections.
 - There is a module to detect a testing model with a training model.
+- There is a module for visualizing the model of letters.

 ### Bugs
 - For bug reports please fill an issue on the [github page](https://github.com/stratosphereips/StratosphereTestingFramework/issues)

 ### TODO
+- When we leave the DB, there is an error when storing the relationship between the letters in the model and in the connections.
+Specifically, when using -F to see the flows in a connection, the letter is NOT shown.
+If we recreate the models, the letters are shown, but if we exit and enter again, they are not.
+This only happens in some datasets (like dataset 71)
 - When creating connections, use filters to create a subset of the connections (so we don't have to delete them later)
 - When we trim flows from the connections, store the original amount of flows on each connection.
 - When creating a new dataset, copy the README.md file as main note for the dataset